nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 For changes that maintain conformity to the standard Nix format, the team has the authority to accept or reject them.

-#### Reformat Nixpkgs
+### Reformat Nixpkgs

-For every release of the official Nix formatter, the team has the authority to reformat Nixpkgs using the new version.
+For every release of the official Nix formatter, the Nix format team has the authority to reformat Nixpkgs using the new version.

-In order to not clutter the history, formatting will be done with a single commit.
+In order to not clutter the history, formatting must be done with a single commit.
-This commit will be added to `.git-blame-ignore-revs`, so it [won't get shown](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view) in git blame's on GitHub, and can be ignored in the `git blame` command using [`--ignore-revs-file`](https://www.git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt).
+This commit must be added to `.git-blame-ignore-revs`, so it [won't get shown](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view) in blames on GitHub, and can be ignored in the `git blame` command using [`--ignore-revs-file`](https://www.git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt).

 CI must enforce the same formatting on every pull request.
 A pinned version of the formatter, independent of the one provided by Nixpkgs itself, must be used for CI.

-##### Releases and branches
+#### Releases and branches

-TODO: This section
+TODO: This section feels a bit too detailed and unnecessary

 This must be done in coordination with the NixOS release managers.
 In order to minimize conflicts, the format used for Nixpkgs may only be updated shortly before release branch-off, at which point old pull requests will need to be rebased.